marcduiker/staticwebapp-vue-vite/README.md

 npm run init
 ```

-To run the Static Web Apps Emulator:
+To run the web app locally:

 1. Start the Vue front-end in the root: